py-sdl/py-sdl2/doc/modules/sdl2.rst

 Additional interfaces
 ---------------------
-The following functions, classes, constants and macros are are *not* part of SDL2, but were introduced by :mod:`sdl2`.
+The following functions, classes, constants and macros are *not* part of SDL2, but were introduced by :mod:`sdl2`.

 .. data:: ALL_PIXELFORMATS